nkearse1/Adhokv6/README.md

 - `/public` - Static assets
 - `/styles` - Global styles and Tailwind configuration
 - `/scripts` - Setup and utility scripts

+## Linting and Tests

+Run `npm run lint` to check code style and `npm test` to run the Node.js test suite.
+Ensure dev dependencies are installed using `npm run setup:dev` before running these commands.

 ## Features